skynetservices/skynet-archive/README.md

 ![logo](/bketelsen/skynet/raw/master/documentation/skynet.jpg)

+This rudimentary graph represents a service that is available externally via Web on two different ports, FTP, and TCP.
+Each Initiator sends requests to the Router.
+The Router looks up the route for this service and calls Logger asynchronously, then Authorization, then GetWidgets.
+Adding a new step to the route is as simple as creating the code for the new step (maybe you want to send a notification email, or put some data on a queue, or cache the response) then updating the route.
+The Initiators, Routers and other Services don't need to know or care about the new step added to your route.
+It all just Works(tm)

 ##How?
 Each process in SkyNet receives its configuration from a centralized configuration repository (currently Doozer - possibly pluggable in the future).
 Configuration changes are pushed to each process when new skynet services are started.
 This means that starting a new service automatically